Control of a commercially available vehicle by a tetraplegic human using a brain-computer interface: DISCUSSION

 \subsection{BCI beyond the lab: real-world driving applications}

-Most existing intracortical BCI systems have been applied to controlled tasks within the laboratory or in simple home settings \cite{hochberg_reach_2012,willett_high-performance_2023,aflalo_decoding_2015,nuyujukian_cortical_2018,andersen_preserved_2022}.
+Most existing intracortical BCI systems have been applied to controlled tasks within the laboratory or home settings \cite{hochberg_reach_2012,willett_high-performance_2023,aflalo_decoding_2015,nuyujukian_cortical_2018,andersen_preserved_2022}.
 We show that current advances in intracortical BCIs extend the use of this technology to real-world scenarios, potentially improving the mobility of people with paralysis.
 Previous BCI systems for vehicle control suffered from temporal and spatial limitations \cite{haufe_electrophysiology-based_2014,zhou_novel_2021,zhuang_motion_2017,zhang_brain-controlled_2023}.
-Our intracortical BCI system can provide proficient driving experiences for a tetraplegic participant not only in a simulated town environment with busy traffic but also in the real-world environments for the first time by remotely controlling a commercial vehicle.
-Using the bimanual cursor-and-click control via our BCI decoder, BCI-JJ has had his BCI-controlled driving performance in the CARLA 0.9.13 simulator comparable to 20 motor intact individuals with the same average age, according to the infraction components automatically recorded by the CARLA Leaderboard 2.0 at the end of each run.
-He has also performed BCI teledriving stably with a Ford Mach-E vehicle both in the Mcity closed test facility encompassing an urban environment without traffic (using the unilateral cursor control) and on an obstacle course (using the bimanual cursor-and-click control), according to the independent evaluations based on the recorded videos.
+We developed a modular system that included neural signal processing, bimanual cursor-and-click decoders, a graphical user interface, communication protocols, and engineering modules, enabling vehicle control.
+Our intracortical BCI system can provide first-of-its-kind driving experiences for a tetraplegic participant in the real-world environments by remotely controlling the steering and speed of a commercially available vehicle.
+BCI-JJ has performed single-effector cursor-movement-based BCI teledriving stably with a Ford Mach-E vehicle both in the Mcity closed test facility encompassing an urban environment via randomly mapped routes and on a predefined obstacle course including many components of a standard driving test, according to the independent human evaluations based on the recorded videos.
+Our BCI system also allows BCI-JJ to drive in a simulated town environment with heavy traffic by controlling the speed, steering, and full-stop braking of a virtual vehicle.
+Using the more advanced bimanual cursor-and-click control via our BCI decoder, BCI-JJ has had his BCI-controlled driving performance in the simulated town via CARLA Leaderboard 2.0 comparable to the joystick-controlled performance of 20 motor intact individuals with their average age the same as BCI-JJ's, according to the infraction components automatically recorded by the CARLA Leaderboard 2.0 at the end of each run.
+It is also important to note that the NeuroPort Electrodes had been implanted in BCI-JJ for three years when this study started, whereas the performance of our decoder remained stable across three years of recordings for this study, contributing to reliable translatability from neuroscience to BCI real-world applications in the long term.